daudaokrahkingsley/Stock-interest-rate-prediction/README.md

 # Stock and interest-rate-prediction

-- This dataset is created for prediction of the S&P 500 stock index based on interest rates and employment numbers.
+- This dataset is created for prediction of the S&P 500 stock index based on interest rates and employment numbers.(Machine Learning using Regression)